Program Duration : 8 Days

 Backpack Offloading Cost:

-- If the payment made in ground through cash, then the charges for per bag will be Rs.
+- The charges per bag will be Rs.
 3800/- for the entire program.

 - The backpack cannot weight more than 10 kgs.
 Backpack should have waterproof cover.
 Suitcase/ Strolley Bags will not be allowed.